 Aside from that, a daisy is also a symbol of new beginnings, childbirth, and motherhood.
 As such, it can be an excellent gift to congratulate new mothers.
 Lastly, this modest flower also represents purity and innocence.

-As for sweet pea, it is a flower associated with departure and goodbye.
+As for the sweet pea, it is a flower associated with departure and goodbye.
 Additionally, it also represents blissful pleasures.
-In fact, giving someone a bouquet of sweet pea means that you are thankful for the lovely time you’ve spent with that person.
+In fact, giving someone a bouquet of sweet peas means that you are thankful for the lovely time you’ve spent with that person.

 May – Lily of the Valley and Hawthorn

 The Lily of the Valley is a sweet-scented flower with multiple meanings.
 In Victorian times, this white blossom meant a return to happiness, and it represented the things that bring us pleasure and joy.
 Because of its meaning, you can also give this flower to your significant other to ask for forgiveness and resolve a misunderstanding.
-Finally, this fragrant blossom is also associated with purity, chastity, and inner peace because of its white color.
+Finally, this fragrant blossom is also associated with sweetness, humility, and motherhood because of its white color.